p-fassbender/note-taker/README.md

 # Note Taker Starter Code

-The aim of this project was
+The aim of this project was to write and save notes in order to organize my thoughts and keep track of tasks I need to complete.

 ## Table of Contents
 [Technologies Used](#technologies-used) <br>